{SECTION_MENU}

 The achievement certificates this week are awarded to:

-The Headteacher’s award goes to Jaden in 5B
+The Headteacher’s award goes to Williams in 6G

-The Kindness Award goes to Ian in 6P
+The Kindness Award goes to Valliah in 4D

-The Swimming Award goes to Ann in 3E
+The Swimming Award goes to Chiadikaso in 3E

 Yours faithfully,